bkushigian/bkushigian.github.io/index.md

 # About
 I'm interested in software engineering, programming languages, and verification.
-I'm currently researching the equivalent mutant problem and applying computer aided reasoning to prove mutant equivalence in JVM bytecode.
+I'm currently working on Cornelius, a tool to detect equivalent mutants using E-graphs.

+I'm also interested in music and sometimes lose money playing poker.

 # Bio
 I'm a second year PhD in University of Washington's CSE department working with